The Robinson Trail - Starts at Archbishop's Palace, Palace Demesne, Armagh BT60 4EN.

 As part of www.aboutarmagh.com, below is a possible route to follow, plus two maps.
 The route starts and finishes at the Palace as there is free parking all day.
-The walk is just over 4 miles, but if you visit every point of interest, included on the Google map below, then it will add about half a mile.
+The walk is just over 4 miles, but if you visit every point of interest, included on the Google map below, then this will add about half a mile.

 1. The first map is a is on MapMyWalk, from which you can download a GPX Map to a tablet or a phone.
 This should help you find your way around the route.
 See map at www.mapmywalk.com/routes/view/5312286286